 You do not need to register e-scooters.

-a motorcycle license (M1 or M2),
+a motorcycle license (M1 or M2 depending on the type of e-moto),

 registration,